 In 2016, Munich Artists changed focus to installations and presented them at the Friday gallery and at the MA window at Odeonsplatz.

-The first Munich Artists creative event was an art installation for a gallery in Neuhausen.
-A group of Munich artists created an installation destroying old artwork to create a new art piece which correlated with what was happening in the gallery space. (the gallery was being renovated).
+The first Munich Artists creative event was an art installation for a gallery in Neuhausen run by Gabriele Rothweiler.
+In the installation, a group of Munich artists created an installation destroying old artwork to create a new art piece which correlated with what was happening in the gallery space. (the gallery was being renovated).